cjScrypt/DevOps-Learning/validate-lab-environment/README.md

 # Validate lab environment

 ## **Lab Environment Setup**
 Before starting the labs, ensure your environment is ready.
 This page will guide you through the setup process, ensuring all prerequisites are met.
-Use **Microsoft Edge** or another supported browser.
+Use **Microsoft Edge** or any supported browser.

 ### **Prerequisites**
 - Azure subscription → [Create Free Subscription](https://azure.microsoft.com/free)